silnrsi/font-awami/documentation/source/dev06_passes.md

 **Pass 3 (10):** This pass is used to set the attributes that are used for collision fixing on the nuqtas and similar elements (rings, hooks, bars, etc.).

 Before getting into the rules themselves, the glyph table is used to set a lot of default values of collision attributes.
 The class and order attributes indicate that the nuqtas are to be positioned closer to the base than diacritics, which are handled later.
-Of special note is the fact that nuqtas should be laid out in a sequence, and so we use the sequence attributes to define their relationships to each other.
+Of special note is the fact that nuqtas should be laid out in a sequence (we don't want them to flip around each other right to left, which is possible!), and so we use the sequence attributes to define their relationships to each other.
 To further complicate the process, alternate-tooth behs are put in different sequence classes so that their associated nuqtas also alternate in height.

 As a rule, nuqtas tend to be positioned slightly to the left of their base glyph.
 It’s okay for those on initials to be shifted further to the right if necessary.